joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

 * What you get wrong, people bitch about.
 * What is difficult to understand you have to explain to people over and over again.

-Some language get some things so right that nobody ever bothers to mention them, they are right, they are beautiful, they are easy to understand.
+Some languages get some things so right that nobody ever bothers to mention them, they are right, they are beautiful, they are easy to understand.